lyraguilherme/lyraguilherme.github.io/content/posts/journey-to-ccie.md

 ## DNA Center, SD-Access e ISE ##

-* No meu caso, eu já tinha experiência com essas soluções em ambientes de produção.
-Fui responsável por implementar projetos de SD-Access e isso ajudou muito na hora da prova.
+* In my case, I already had experience with these solutions in production environments.
+I was responsible for implementing SD-Access projects, and that helped a lot during the exam.
-* Para laboratórios, não tem como fugir: você vai precisar de acesso a um DNA Center e switches da linha Catalyst 9000.
-No meu caso, usei diversas sessões no CCIE Practice Labs (CCIE Enterprise Infrastructure Practice Labs).
-O acesso ao lab tem que ser agendado previamente.
-Além disso, o valor é cobrado em dólar e se não me engano tem um limite de 4h por sessão.
-Gastei bastante dinheiro aqui, mas vale muito a pena.
+* For labs, there's no way around it: you'll need access to a DNA Center and Catalyst 9000 series switches.
+In my case, I used several sessions in the CCIE Practice Labs (CCIE Enterprise Infrastructure Practice Labs).
+Lab access needs to be scheduled in advance.
+Additionally, the fee is charged in dollars and if I'm not mistaken, there's a limit of 4 hours per session.
+I spent a lot of money here, but it's definitely worth it.

-## Automação ##
+## Automation ##

 * **Python:** a machine running Linux (can be a VM) and with connectivity to a topology with routers running IOS XE.
 If you have no knowledge of Python, start with the basics before interacting with equipment.
 * **EEM Applets and Guestshell:** I suggest using a virtual router running IOS XE.
 It can be CSR 1000v or Catalyst 8000v.